sachnaror/report_creator/ReadME.md

+## JSON Extractor from  spreadsheet uplaod

-# Django API Documentation with Swagger
+## API Documentation with Swagger

-This repository contains an example Django project with API endpoints documented using Swagger/OpenAPI.
+This repository is jango with API endpoints documented using Swagger (check views.py and load your own xlsx sheet to run and see the JSON results).
 This `README.md` file explains how to set up and use Swagger to document our Django API.

 ## Setup